Trade directory · Portland metro · Oregon

 2

-Complete Oregon electrical contractor application through Building Codes Division.
-Include experience documentation, fees ($150), and background check authorization.
-Allow 2-4 weeks for processing.
+Complete Oregon electrical license application through Building Codes Division website.
+Include experience documentation, supervisor verification, and application fee.

 02/05